mv-2112/canonical-openstack-docs/how-to/features/observability.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is a dashboard more detailed information on the compute nodes,
-using metrics mostly from the libvirt exporter.
+using metrics mostly from the Libvirt exporter.

 .. figure:: upload://84ANGD2FYcEnmyli0ZU3PEBk53B.png
    :alt: 1713510810|800x337